 11. Vajdahunyad Castle and City Park

 At the end of Andrassy Avenue behind Heroes Square is the massive City Park.
 There are many free things to do here like jogging, having a picnic by the lake or walking around the elaborate Vajdahunyad Castle.
 Not free are visits to the Szechenyi Thermal Baths, Ice Rink, Transport Museum and famous Hungarian restaurants but these are all worth a visit.
-Also at City Park is Budapest Zoo and the Capital Circus which I don’t recommend visiting as they use animals for entertainment.
+Also in City Park are Budapest Zoo and the Capital Circus which I don’t recommend visiting as they use animals for entertainment.

 12. The Danube Promenade

 The Pest side of the Danube River is an incredibly beautiful place for a walk.
 You can take in many of the city’s main sights, architecture and famous monuments all for free.
-Start your walk at Elizabeth Bridge (the white suspension bridge) towards the famous Chain Bridge, then further along to the Hungarian Parliament and finishing at Margaret Bridge (where you can access Margaret Island).
+Start your walk at Elizabeth Bridge (the white suspension bridge) towards the famous Chain Bridge, then further along to the Hungarian Parliament and finish at Margaret Bridge (where you can access Margaret Island).

 13. Vorosmarty Square